 They require an average proofreading speed of 1,000 – 1,500 words per hour with a relevant graduate degree preferred.

-This company does require you to pass a number of tests on your grammar, spelling, command of English, and general sentence structure.
+This company requires you to pass several tests on your grammar, spelling, command of English, and general sentence structure.

 Writer’s Relief is an author submission service, offering a range of services to help authors get published (including editing and proofreading).

-Proofreading Pal is ideal for students or anyone with a graduate degree and 5 years of proofreading experience (yup, this is for the top dogs!).
+Proofreading Pal is ideal for students or anyone with a graduate degree and five years of online proofreading experience (yup, this is for the top dogs!).

-Using this platform, proofreaders can earn anywhere between $500 to $3,000 per month.
+This platform allows proofreaders to earn between $500 to $3,000 per month.

-To apply you’ll need to answer a short questionnaire, and you’ll then hear from their recruitment team within 5 – 10 days.
+To apply, you’ll need to answer a short questionnaire and hear from their recruitment team within 5 – 10 days.

 WordVice does require applicants to be enrolled in or to have a graduate degree and prefers candidates with an education background in medicine, engineering, or natural science.